 If you have been in an accident while driving a company vehicle or with someone who does, the process of determining liability can be confusing and off-putting.
-The Chicago car accident attorneys of Rosenfeld Injury Lawyers have many years of experience handling complex issues such as these and can defend your interests following a car accident, whether you were driving as an employee or hit by a negligent commercial driver.
-Regardless of who you may feel is at fault in an accident, you should refuse to admit fault, file a police report and collect contact information from witnesses.
-We can use this information to recover the compensation you are entitled to.Vicarious Liability and how it affects Your Case
+The Chicago car accident attorneys of Rosenfeld Injury Lawyers LLC have many years of experience handling complex issues such as these and can defend your interests following a car accident, whether you were driving as an employee or hit by a negligent commercial driver.
+Regardless of who you may feel is at fault in an accident, you should refuse to admit fault.
+However, you should file a police report and collect contact information from witnesses because we can use this information to recover the compensation you are entitled to.

-Employer negligence can also be proven if the company didn’t properly screen or train its employers.
-Commercial truck drivers need to have valid drivers’ licenses and companies should think carefully about hiring drivers with multiple infractions on their driving record.
-There need to be repercussions to safety violations in order to deter unsafe and reckless behavior and the failure to discipline negligent drivers can fall back onto the company when one of those drivers causes an accident.At-Will Employment and Consequences for Commercial Drivers
+Employer negligence might also be proven if the company didn’t properly screen or train its employees.
+Commercial truck drivers need to maintain a valid drivers’ licenses and companies should think carefully about hiring drivers with multiple infractions on their driving record.
+There are often repercussions to safety violations against an employee's driver's license as a way to deter unsafe and reckless behavior.
+An employer's failure to discipline their negligent drivers can fall back onto the company when one of the employees causes an accident.

 At-will employment means that both the employee and his or her employer work together so long as both parties are still willing.
 The relationship can be ended by either party at any time.
 This is important to remember as a commercial driver, because while your employer can never force you to pay for the damages caused in an accident, you may be dismissed from your job if you caused an accident and refused to assume liability.
 Therefore, winning the legal battle may sometimes result in negative longstanding consequences.
-You should always communicate with an employer following an accident as a result in order to understand what your company expects from you, regardless of who was at fault for the accident.Regardless of who is Liable, it is Insurance Companies that Pay
+You should always communicate with an employer following an accident as a result in order to understand what your company expects from you, regardless of who was at fault for the accident.

 Whether you are a company driver or someone that has been in an accident with a commercial vehicle, it is important to collect as much information as you can from the scene of the accident, including contact information from key witnesses.
 The next step should be to retain the services of a qualified Chicago car accident lawyer who has extensive experience dealing with insurance companies and complex arguments over liability.
-Your attorney will be able to advise you on how best to address insurance companies and the parties at fault for you accident and can do so on your behalf if you would prefer.
+Your attorney will be able to advise you on how best to address insurance companies and the parties at fault for your accident and can do so on your behalf if you would prefer.